Clone the repository

 The API reference pages under docs/src/reference/ are auto-generated by TypeDoc using typedoc-plugin-markdown.
 To regenerate them:

-pnpm docs:api:libs # Libraries only (core, shared, skins, dev-tools)
+pnpm run docs:api:libs # Libraries only (core, shared, skins, dev-tools)

-pnpm docs:api:apps # Applications onlyAPI reference generation runs automatically before pnpm docs:build.
+pnpm run docs:api:apps # Applications onlyAPI reference generation runs automatically before the docs:build task.

 Support